Jeanne Gang is creating a better future by building on the past

 2. Coal Hoppers

-Room-size inverted pyramids that once funneled coal into furnaces have been retrofitted, one supporting a pub with a slanted interior wall for climbing.
+Room-size inverted pyramids that once funneled coal into furnaces have been retrofitted, one with space for a bar and a slanted interior wall for climbing.

 3. Running Track